johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-05-10-microsoft-graphclient-filter-endswith-consistencylevel-eventual-header/index.md

 > Operator 'endsWith' is not supported because the 'ConsistencyLevel:eventual' header is missing.
 Refer to https://aka.ms/graph-docs/advanced-queries for more information

 This error is at least helpful in that it points you to the documentation.
 But it doesn't mention the `$count` query parameter.
-And it doesn't suggest how you might use them with the Microsoft Graph client.
+And it doesn't suggest how you might use the query parameter and header with the Microsoft Graph client.

 ## Successfully using the `endsWith` operator with the Microsoft Graph client